Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 ## Create Stored Procedure to Move Data from Raw to Stage
 Duration: 6

 Create a Stored Procedure to encapsulate the steps to move the data from the raw, unencrypted table to the staging, encrypted table.
+This will leverage the stream on the raw table in order to always only insert those rows which have already been successfully processed at the time the Stored Procedure runs.

 The encryption of the sensitive data column, `data_stuff`, will take place during this process.
 Rights to run this Stored Procedure will be granted to the `CRYPTO_PIPE_TASK_OWNER` role since it will be run from a [Task](https://docs.snowflake.com/en/user-guide/tasks-intro.html).
 Note that we could have granted the `CRYPTO_PIPE_TASK_OWNER` role rights to [all future Stored Procedures](https://docs.snowflake.com/en/sql-reference/sql/grant-privilege.html#future-grants-on-database-or-schema-objects) instead of granting rights to each one specifically.
 We use the more restricted rights here in keeping with the least privileges principle.

 > NOTE: In this lab we are supplying the [Initialization Vector (IV)](https://docs.snowflake.com/en/sql-reference/functions/encrypt_raw.html#arguments) as a string which would be used for all the encryption operations.
 In a real world scenario, you may choose to either allow for a random IV to be set by leaving it `NULL`, having the IV stored with the key and AD, or generating it based on the `batch_id` or other value.
 The important thing to realize is that if you would wish to use the column being encrypted in joins later, then to get consistent results in multiple tables the same informaiton would need to use the same encryption material - including the same IV - when it is encrypted.
 So to make the columns joinable, the IVs would need to be the same.